| Key Priorities | ABCDE survey, shock recognition, trauma response, triage |

 - C – Circulation

-- D – Disability/Neurological status
+- D – Disability (Neuro status)

-- E – Exposure/Safety
+- E – Exposure / Environmental control

 Airway always comes first unless there is immediate life-threatening hemorrhage.

-Hypovolemic Shock: bleeding, fluid
+Hypovolemic Shock: bleeding, fluid loss → fluids, blood, stop cause

-Cardiogenic Shock: MI, HF
+Cardiogenic Shock: MI, HF → oxygen, vasopressors, ECG

-Treatment → cultures, antibiotics, fluids -
+Septic Shock: infection → cultures, antibiotics, fluids

-Treatment → epinephrine IM first
+Anaphylactic Shock: allergy → epinephrine IM first

 NCLEX often asks for the FIRST priority action.